Skip to Content

 Ant colonies often shift their foraging behavior in fall as outdoor food becomes less abundant and moisture patterns change.

-- Where you’ll see them: Kitchens, pantries, bathrooms, around pet food bowls, and along baseboards.
+• Where you’ll see them: Kitchens, pantries, bathrooms, around pet food, and along baseboards.

-- What to watch for: Small trails of ants around windows, under doors, or emerging from gaps and cracks.
+• What to watch for: Trails around windows, under doors, and along plumbing or wiring “highways.”

 If ants keep returning even after cleaning and DIY treatments, a targeted ant control service can help address the source colony.

-Fall is peak season for certain nuisance invaders that gather on sunny exterior walls and then slip inside through small openings.
+Fall is peak season for nuisance invaders that gather on sunny exterior walls and then slip inside through small openings—especially boxelder bugs, elm seed bugs, and stink bugs.

-- Why they come inside: Seeking overwintering sites that are dry and protected.
+• Why they come inside: Seeking dry, protected overwintering sites.

-- Where you’ll see them: Around window frames, door frames, baseboards, and inside window tracks.
+• Where you’ll see them: Window/door frames, baseboards, and inside window tracks.

-- What to watch for: Clusters on the sunny side of the house, bugs appearing inside on warm winter days.
+• What to watch for: Clusters on the sunny side of the house and indoor sightings during warm winter days.

 Rodents

-As temperatures drop, mice and rats look for warm places with food, water, and shelter.
+As temperatures drop, mice and rats look for warm places with food, water, and shelter—and they can fit through surprisingly small gaps.

-- Where you’ll see signs: Droppings in garages, pantries, under sinks, and in storage areas; gnaw marks; scratching sounds in walls or ceilings.
+• Where you’ll see signs: Droppings in garages, pantries, and storage areas; gnaw marks; scratching sounds at night.

-- What to watch for: Any small gaps around the foundation, doors, or utility lines—mice can squeeze through openings as small as a dime.
+• What to watch for: Any small openings around doors, foundations, and utility lines—mice can squeeze through gaps as small as a dime.

 If you’re seeing droppings or hearing noises at night, learn more about rodent control options before the problem grows.